 In July 2011, the Company executed a lease (the "Lease") with Brandywine Operating Partnership, L.P.
 (Brandywine), a Delaware limited partnership for a 10,870 square foot premises located in Lawrenceville, New Jersey.
 In October 2011, the Company relocated its offices to Lawrenceville, New Jersey from Columbia, Maryland.
-The lease has a term of 66 months and provides for 6 months rent free, with the first monthly rent payment of approximately \$23,000 due in April 2012.
+The lease has a term of 66 months and provides for 6 months of free rent; with the first monthly rent payment of approximately \$23,000 paid in April 2012.
 Also, as required by the Lease, the Company provided Brandywine with an irrevocable and unconditional standby letter of credit for \$250,000, which the Company secured with an escrow deposit at its banking institution of this same amount.
 The standby letter of credit will be reduced by \$50,000 on each of the 19th, 31st and 43rd months from the initial term, with the remaining \$100,000 amount remaining until the Lease Term has expired.
+In connection with the \$50,000 reduction of the standby letter of credit in April 2013, the Company reduced the escrow deposit by \$50,000.